Power-Lab/power-transformation-lab-site/README.md

 It is required to set an `img` in the front-matter as well.
 The image can be from locally within the repo or an externally hosted image.
 Currently, featured media mentions do *not* appear on the News page - the News page will list the most recent ones.

+## Jekyll-admin
+The `jekyll-admin` plugin is installed, which means after setting up the development environment and running `bundle exec jekyll serve`, there is a useful admin console hosted at `localhost:4000/admin`.
+This makes it easy to view, edit, and add/delete posts, media mentions, and team members.
+The admin console is only run locally and is not hosted in production.

+More information can be found at the [jekyll-admin repo](https://github.com/jekyll/jekyll-admin).